AshSama12/online-shoppers-purchasing-intention-dataset-analyze/README.md

 ## Project Overview

 This project involves analyzing an online shopper's purchasing intention dataset using machine learning techniques.
-The goal is to perform clustering on the dataset using K-means and Gaussian Mixture Model (GMM) algorithms, and to compare the performance of these clustering techniques based on various evaluation metrics.
+The goal is to perform clustering on the dataset using K-means and Gaussian Mixture Model (GMM) algorithms and to compare the performance of these clustering techniques based on various evaluation metrics.

 ## Dataset